 The current Crewe Alexandra stadium capacity is 10,153, making Gresty Road one of the largest grounds in League Two.

 The Crewe Alexandra stadium layout features four main stands.
-These are The Air Products Stand, previously known at the Railway Stand; The Absolute Recruitment Stand, known as the Mark Price Stand and the Gresty Road End; the Wulvern Housing Stand, formerly known as the Railway End; and the Whitby Morrison Ice Cream Van Stand, formerly known as the Pop Side.
+These are The Air Products Stand, previously known at the Railway Stand; the Mark Price Stand, known as the Gresty Road End; the Wulvern Housing Stand, formerly known as the Railway End; and the Whitby Morrison Ice Cream Van Stand, formerly known as the Pop Side.

 The majority of Crewe Alexandra supporters hail from the town of Crewe and other parts of Cheshire.
 There are a variety of Crewe Alexandra supporters clubs up and down the country.